Ahhhh2016/pomodoro-kanban/README.md

 - **Break Timer**: Automatic short (5min) and long (15min) breaks
 - **Auto Pomodoro Rounds**: Set automatic pomodoro rounds that continue after breaks (configurable)
 - **Quick Stop**: If you stop a timer within 1 minute, it won't ask for a reason and won't be logged
-- **Time Logging**: Automatic logging of work sessions to card markdown
+- **Time Logging**: Automatic logging of work sessions to card markdown in simple text format
 - **Interrupt Tracking**: Track why you stopped a session (for sessions longer than 1 minute)
 - **Sound Notifications**: Audio alerts when sessions complete
 - **Customizable Settings**: Configure timer durations, interrupt reasons, and sound preferences